Characters of the Marvel Cinematic Universe: A–L: Heather Glenn / Muse

+Ma Gnucci

+Isabella Carmela Magdalena "Ma" Gnucci (portrayed by Judith Light) is a crime lord and the matriarch of the Gnucci Crime Family.
+In 2027, she places a bounty on the Punisher's head as revenge for the murder of her husband and three sons.

+As of 2026, the character has appeared in one project: the Disney+ special The Punisher: One Last Kill.

+Gnucci family

+Besides Ma Gnucci, the Gnucci Crime Family includes her husband, Benny (portrayed by Dominick Mancino), and their three sons: Bobby (portrayed by Joseph Devito), the eldest, who is a New York Police Department (NYPD) officer; Eddie, the middle son, who is the father of a boy named Eddie Jr. (portrayed by Henry Corvino); and Carlo (portrayed by David Manuele), the youngest, who is allegedly a pedophile.
+Benny and his sons are killed by the Punisher due to their involvement in the deaths of his family.

+As of 2026, the characters have appeared in one project: the Disney+ special The Punisher: One Last Kill.

 Gorr the God Butcher

-Gorr (portrayed by Christian Bale) is the scarred final prophet of his civilization's god, Rapu; following the deaths of his people and daughter Love, and dismissal by Rapu, Gorr is corrupted by the "strange and terrifying" necrosword and transformed into the newest God Butcher, a galactic killer who seeks the extinction of the gods.
-After making his way to Eternity to wish the extinction of the gods, Gorr is freed from the necrosword's influence by Thor and Jane Foster, and he instead wishes for his daughter Love's resurrection, which gives her omnipotent powers due to being resurrected by Eternity, sharing one final moment with her before dying.
+Gorr (portrayed by Christian Bale) is the scarred final prophet of his civilization's god, Rapu; following the deaths of his people and daughter Love, and dismissal by Rapu, Gorr is corrupted by the "strange and terrifying" Necrosword and transformed into the newest God Butcher, a galactic killer who seeks the extinction of the gods.
+After making his way to Eternity to wish the extinction of the gods, Gorr is freed from the Necrosword's influence by Thor and Jane Foster, and he instead wishes for his daughter Love's resurrection, which gives her omnipotent powers due to being resurrected by Eternity, sharing one final moment with her before dying.

-As of 2025, the character has appeared in one project: the film Thor: Love and Thunder.
+As of 2026, the character has appeared in one project: the film Thor: Love and Thunder.

 Grandmaster

 The Grandmaster (portrayed by Jeff Goldblum) is the ruler of Sakaar, where he hosts a series of games called the Contest of Champions.
 He is eventually overthrown by his subjects.
 He is the brother of the Collector.

-As of 2025, the character has appeared in three projects: the films Guardians of the Galaxy Vol. 2 (end credits sequence) and Thor: Ragnarok; and the short film Team Darryl (2018).
+As of 2026, the character has appeared in three projects: the films Guardians of the Galaxy Vol. 2 (end credits sequence) and Thor: Ragnarok; and the short film Team Darryl (2018).
 Alternate universe variants of the Grandmaster appeared in one project: the Disney+ animated series What If...? (voiced by Goldblum in the first and second seasons, and Matt Friend in the third season).